handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 2) Surface: 'Graph/Point Surface'
 ```

+### Reporting Compilation Errors
+I've put lots of effort to test various code patterns various codebases and also worked with other developers.
+Still - it's likely you'll find some instances where code would not compile, it's easiest to:
+1) Look at compiler error and compare with generated source code, usually it'll be very obvious why issue is occuring
+2) Refactor problematic part (look at limitations as they'll explain how)
+3) Let me know via support email and I'll get it fixed

 ## Executing custom code on hot reload
 Custom code can be executed on hot reload by adding a method to changed script.